secretflow/secretflow/examples/security/aigc/Stable_signature/README.md

 ### Notes:
 - `ldm_config`: YAML configuration file for the LDM.
 Available in the `configs` directory.
 - `ldm_ckpt`: Pretrained LDM checkpoint.
 Available in the `models` directory.
 You can download the base model checkpoint `v2-1_768-ema-pruned.ckpt` from the `stabilityai/stable-diffusion-2-1` repository on Hugging Face.
 Once downloaded, place the checkpoint in the `models` directory.
-- `msg_decoder_path`: Path to the pretrained decoder checkpoint.
-A fine-tuned decoder checkpoint is provided in the Path: `models/dec_48b_whit.torchscript.pt`.
+- `msg_decoder_path`: Path to the pretrained msg decoder checkpoint.
+A fine-tuned msg decoder checkpoint is provided in the Path: `models/dec_48b_whit.torchscript.pt`.

 ## Generate Watermarked Images
 Use the `generaterImage.py` script to generate watermarked images.